jasonchenwork/ImageProcessing/01whitebalance/readme.md

 # 2005 Lam Algorithm

-Lam (2005) proposed an algorithm that combines the above two methods, referred to as the **Lam algorithm** in this article [2].
-Lam introduced a quadratic equation for automatic white balance processing, as shown in equations (7) and (8).
-Here, R^I\hat{R}_IR^I​, G^I\hat{G}_IG^I​, and B^I\hat{B}_IB^I​ represent the processed red, green, and blue pixel values, while RIR_IRI​, GIG_IGI​, and BIB_IBI​ are the red, green, and blue values before processing.
-The red channel coefficients are solved as shown in equations (9–12), and the blue channel can be calculated similarly based on equation (8).
+Lam (2005) proposed an algorithm that combines the above two methods, referred to as the **Lam algorithm** in this article.  enhanced contrast.

-Since the formula involves squaring the pixel values during processing, the resulting image has the characteristic of enhanced contrast.
 Similar to the Perfect Reflector Assumption (PRA) and the Gray World Assumption (GWA), the green pixel values remain unchanged, while only the red and blue values are adjusted.

 $$
 \hat{I}_R(x,y) = u_R \cdot I_R^2(x,y) + v_R I_R(x,y)